vishnugautam/MeanStackWebDevelopment/README.md

 # MeanStackWebDevelopment
-learning how to handle multiple commits for the 1 year course - to put all the practise contents
+learning how to handle multiple commits for the 1 year course - to put all the practise contents this line is added in the git local repo